About servers and backup sets

 - Backup policy

 The administrative groups, backup sets, and backup policies that you create are specific to the organization under which you register your server.
-When you configure a server, Druva Phoenix lets you create a new administrative group and a new backup policy.
+When you configure a server, Druva lets you create a new administrative group and a new backup policy.
 In addition, you can create administrative groups and backup policies in advance and use them when you configure servers for backup.